Bias in curricula: Asia

+Bangladesh

 Middle East

 Palestinian school text books have come under repeated criticism for anti-Israeli bias.
 An independent study of Palestinian textbooks by Professor Nathan Brown of George Washington University in Washington, DC, found that Palestine National Authority-authored books avoid treating anything controversial regarding Palestinian national identity, and while highly nationalistic, do not incite hatred, violence and anti-Semitism.
-It cannot be described as a “peace curriculum”either, but the charges against it are often wildly exaggerated or inaccurate.
+It cannot be described as a "peace curriculum"either, but the charges against it are often wildly exaggerated or inaccurate.

 An analysis of Israeli textbooks in 2000 by the Center for Monitoring the Impact of Peace (CMIP), found that there was no indoctrination against the Arabs as a nation, nor a negative presentation of Islam.
 However in 2012, Nurit Peled-Elhanan, a professor of language and education at the Hebrew University of Jerusalem, published Palestine in Israeli School Books: Ideology and Propaganda in Education, an account of her study of the contents of Israeli school books, finding that Israeli school books do in fact promote racism against and negative images of Arabs, and prepare Israeli children for compulsory military service.